zakir-ufuk/zakir-ufuk/README.md

 I am currently learning iOS development and I would like to build a career as an ios developer!
 - 👨‍💻 All of my projects are available at [https://github.com/zakir-ufuk](https://github.com/zakir-ufuk)
-- 💻 I’m currently working on [Flash-Chat](https://github.com/zakir-ufuk/Flash-Chat)
+- 💻 I’m currently working on 100 Days of SwiftUI

-During the Udemy course I am mostly forking the Repositories from appbrewery which only includes assets (App Icon etc. please check my commits to see what I have changed!) and than making them an actual functioning mobile applications.
+During the Udemy course I have mostly forked the Repositories from appbrewery which only includes assets (App Icon etc. please check my commits to see what I have changed!) and than making them an actual functioning mobile applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">